mtisza1/Cenote-Taker2/README.md

 ```
 wget  https://raw.githubusercontent.com/mtisza1/Cenote-Taker2/master/install_scripts/cenote_install1.sh
 ```
 4. Run the install script.
-Give exactly one argument in the script: 'default' - OR - a path to the desired conda environment setup directory.
+Give exactly one argument in the script: `default` - OR - a path to the desired conda environment setup directory.
 The conda environment itself requires 32GB of space mostly due to the krona taxonomy database.
 Some HPC users have installed their Conda in their /home directory (or equivalent) which typically has little space.
 The other 100GB consists of sequence databases and will be put within the current directory
 ```diff
 - ALERT *** Because Cenote-Taker 2 needs large high-quality